 I conigli più veloci siete voi! is part of a wider research that takes the premises out of the acustic environment of the stadium.
 Behavior patterns, listening models and acoustic behaviors of the supporters - and in particolar of the “Brescia 1911 Curva Nord” supportes’ group - are under the lens.

 I conigli più veloci siete voi! is a panoramic field recording of the pre-match and of the beginning of the match Brescia-Lazio (April 3rd, 2001).
-As the audience get in the stadius the borders antrophize and get inhabited.
-Withdrawing behind borders become an act of identity; to inhabit the borders, to resist and to cross them is an act of life.
+As the public enters the stadium, the space fills up, the borders become anthropized and are inhabited.
+Withdrawing behind borders becomes an act of identity; to inhabit the borders, to resist and to cross them is an act of life

 James Webb - Le Marché Oriental